Numerical methods for partial differential equations

 * Minimum Principle and the weak form, existence, uniqueness and regularity

-* The Rayleigh-Ritz and Galerkin methods, finite element method, optimization methods, methods for the solution of sparse linear systems
+* The Rayleigh-Ritz and Galerkin methods, optimization methods, methods for the solution of sparse linear systems

 * Transport and Diffusion equations, artificial diffusion, the generalized Galerkin method, discontinuous elements

-* Hyperbolic and parabolic equations, finite volume method, semi and completely discretized problems
+* Hyperbolic and parabolic equations, semi and completely discretized problems

 The purpose of the exam is to see if the student is able to recall and reproduce the theory and practice of Finite Elements.
 The exam will be oral.
 Alternatively, the student may choose to be examined on the basis of a specific software programming language.
 In this case, part of the evaluation will be replaced by a small project using the package FreeFem++ or Clawpack.